Prosp3r/gotv/README.md

 I'll get in touch.

 The GOTV projects are new enough that a lot of its aspects are not thoroughly defined.
-So feel free to look around and see where you can best fit even if all you do is correcting typogrphical errors, it is a welcome contribution.
+So feel free to look around and see where you can best fit even if all you do is correcting typographical errors, it is a welcome contribution.

-Contributors are needed at this time in the following areas.
+In the coming weeks, contributors may be needed in the following areas.

 1. Graphic Designers/Illustrators.
 2. Content providers and moderators.